Oliver & Company: Critical response

-The music received widespread acclaim from critics.
+The music received nearly widespread acclaim from critics.
 Many critics, such as Joe Baltake of The Sacramento Bee, Desson Howe and Rita Kempley of The Washington Post, Bob Ross of The Tampa Tribune, and Ben Yagoda of Philadelphia Daily News, described the songs as catchy, delightful, and sappy.
 Beth Dunlop of The Miami Herald praised the range of the music, while Jack Daugherty of Record-Journal commended it as "one of the most contagious musical scores of any of Disney movie in recent memory."
+In a less favorable review, Andy Seiler of Home News Tribune said that the songs "rang[ed] from decent to the putrid".

-Why Should I Worry?" by Billy Joel and "Perfect Isn't Easy" by Bette Midler also received universal acclaim.
+"Why Should I Worry?" by Billy Joel and "Perfect Isn't Easy" by Bette Midler received universal acclaim.
 Many critics commended "Why Should I Worry?" and picked the song as a highlight, (Note: Critics include Vincent Canby of The New York Times, Lin Connery of Calgary Herald, Linda Cook of Quad-City Times, Jack Daugherty of Record-Journal, Malcolm L. Johnson of Hartford Courant, Bruce R. Miller of The Sioux City Journal, and Jeff Strickler of Star Tribune.) with Howe picking it as the catchiest song in the film.
 Others, such as Dave Jewett of The Columbian and Gannett News Service, either reviewed that the song sounded like Joel's "next hit" or deserved to become a single.
 Critics lauded "Perfect Isn't Easy" for being a show-stopper, deeming the song funny, memorable, and petulant.
 Other songs in the film were also highlighted.
 Along with "Why Should I Worry?", Malcolm L. Johnson of Hartford Courant described "Once Upon a Time in New York City" by Huey Lewis as a "boffo opening number".
 Bruce R. Miller of The Sioux City Journal also praised "Once Upon a Time in New York City", considering it an Academy Award contender.
 Strickler highlighted "Streets of Gold" by Ruth Pointer as one of the other songs that "stood out" in the film.